SibghatullahSheikh/XSockets/README.md

 ## JavaScript - A first example...

-Send a custom message with an event named "mytest" to the server.

-    ws.trigger('mytest',{Message:'Hello World'});
+Open a connection to a server on localhost and our controller named Demo...

+    ws = new XSockets.WebSocket("ws://127.0.0.1:4502/Demo", "Demo");

 Listen for the 'mytest' message

     ws.bind('mytest',function(data){
         console.log(data);
     });

+Send a custom message with an event named "mytest" to the server.

+    ws.trigger('mytest',{Message:'Hello World'});

 ## C# - A first example